|

 Expert's View.

-Mellard Reade, a Fellow of the Geological Society and an Associate Member of the Institution
+Mr. T. Mellard Reade, a Fellow of the Geological Society and an Associate Member of the

-South Channel, meets the previous tide entering from the North Channel, creating a maximum
+entering by the South Channel, meets the previous tide entering from the North Channel,

-for the accumulation of sand on the foreshore at St. Annes.
-But many people are not satisfied
+explanation for the accumulation of sand on the foreshore at St. Annes.
+But many people are not

-with that.
-They want to know exactly what sand is, and from whence it came before the tide cast
+satisfied with that.
+They want to know exactly what sand is, and from whence it came before the

 What Sand Is.

-origin in the destruction of the pre-existing Triassic rocks, and intermediately, Glacial
+it has its origin in the destruction of the pre-existing Triassic rocks, and intermediately,

-Drifts and some of the Post-Glacial beds.
-As a rule, it consists of grains much rounded by
+Glacial Drifts and some of the Post-Glacial beds.
+As a rule, it consists of grains much rounded

-conjurer, and for every ton of sand dumped by the tides and the wind on our shores there must,
+she is no conjurer, and for every ton of sand dumped by the tides and the wind on our shores

-at some place and at some time or other, have been a corresponding loss either on the shores of
+there must, at some place and at some time or other, have been a corresponding loss either on

-this country or on the shores of another.
-In short, you cannot have accretion unless you have
+the shores of this country or on the shores of another.
+In short, you cannot have accretion

-evidence given before the Royal Commission in 1907, and one witness, expressing concern at the
+out by evidence given before the Royal Commission in 1907, and one witness, expressing concern

-building of sea walls, told the Commissioners that unless erosion was allowed they could not
+at the building of sea walls, told the Commissioners that unless erosion was allowed they could

-protect the coast.
-That, at first glance, may seem paradoxical; but it is none the less true.
+not protect the coast.
+That, at first glance, may seem paradoxical; but it is none the less

 ultimately be compelled to quarry from other parts to replenish the beach.